ksimms2/FindFido/README.md

 This app will need some internet to access the API to process the initial survey, some updates and accessing a potential online community.
 But notifications could be sent using the app and most tips could be held within the app.
 + The survey will determine initial carbon footprint score.
 + The User can submit daily/weekly tasks to decrease their carbon footprint.
-Environmental foward users would find this app useful and help people understand their environmental impact.
+Environmental forward users would find this app useful and help people understand their environmental impact.

 ## Current Development of GreenPrint